-Fundraising Committee Member: Work as part of a team planning and organizing one of AADVS’ annual fundraising events.
-Assist with obtaining auction/raffle items, event sponsors and advertisers, oversee event details/creative elements and help to publicize event.
+Fundraising Committee Member: Works as part of a team planning and organizing one of AADVS’ annual fundraising events.
+Assists with obtaining auction/raffle items, event sponsors and advertisers, oversees event details/creative elements and helps to publicize event.
 Opportunities are available throughout the year.

-Donations Assistant: Assist staff with inventory and disbursement of donated items, returning donor phone calls, and picking up donations.
+Donations Assistant: Assists staff with inventory and disbursement of donated items, returning donor phone calls, and picking up donations.